ashutoshsao/ashutoshsao/README.md

 - 👋 Hi, I’m @ashutoshsao
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning c
-- 💞️ I’m looking to collaborate on things i can learn from.
+- 💞️ I’m looking to collaborate on things I can learn from.
 - 📫 How to reach me ashutoshsao17@gmail.com

 <!---